BeileiCui/beileicui.github.io/_news/announcement_1.md

 related_posts: false
 ---

-One paper about noisy label learning for medical video segmentation is accepted by [MICCAI 2023](https://conferences.miccai.org/2023/en/).
+One paper on noisy label learning for medical video segmentation is accepted by [MICCAI 2023](https://conferences.miccai.org/2023/en/).